legluondunet/MyLittleLutrisScripts/Tomb Raider I/README.md

 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts

-# Tomb Raider I - CD - TombATI HD
+# Tomb Raider I - Steam - TombATI HD
 ### Description:
-"Tomb Raider I" CD edition using GLRage engine and HD textures pack
+Play "Tomb Raider I" provided by Steam on Linux! using GLRage engine and TombATI HD textures pack
 ### Technical notes:
-- You will need the CD only one time during install.
+- You have to install "Tomb Raider 1" on Steam before to launch this script installer.
 - Gold extension included.
-- Multilanguage: available interface and audio cutscenes translations for English, French and German, only audio cutscenes translation for Japanese, only interface translation for Spanish, Finish, Hungarian, Indonesian, Italian, Dutch, Portuguese and Swedish.
+- Multilanguage: during install, you could choose your preferred language for interface and audio cutscenes between English, French and German; only audio cutscenes translation for Japanese; only translated interface  for Spanish, Finish, Hungarian, Indonesian, Italian, Dutch, Portuguese and Swedish.
 - TR1 has insufficient controller support, I invite you to use a keymapper.
 You will find profiles for x360 (AntimicroX) and Steam Controller (sc-controller) in the "gamepad profiles" folder.
 ### Credits:
 - GLRage: https://github.com/ata4/glrage